 East Rochelle oil and gas field is located in Block 15/27 of the Greater Rochelle area (production licence P226) in the UK section of the North Sea.
 It lies about 72 miles away from the UK coastline in the central North Sea.

 The development has an expected field life of six years, with production anticipated to continue until 2017.

 The area is jointly owned by Endeavour Energy, a subsidiary of Texas-based Endeavour International Corporation, Nexen Petroleum UK, a subsidiary of oil and gas company Nexen, and Premier Oil, an independent upstream oil and gas company.

-Endeavour has a 44% working interest, while Nexen and Premier Oil have 41% and 15% working interests respectively.
-Endeavour holds a working interest of 55.6% in the East Rochelle field and is also the operator of the field.
-The remaining 44.4% interest is owned by Nexen.
+Endeavour has a 44% working interest, while Nexen and Premier Oil have 41% and 15% working interests in the field, respectively.
+Nexen is the operator of the field.

 Gas in place for the East Rochelle field for low, base and high-cases is estimated to be 119 billion cubic feet (bcf), 157bcf and 195bcf respectively.

 The planned recovery of gas from the field is estimated to be 68bcf for low-case, 118bcf for base-case and 137bcf for high-case.

 Condensate recovery rates are estimated to be about 2.3 million barrels (mmbbl) for low case, 4.4mmbbl for base case and 4.9mmbbl for high case.

 East Rochelle field was originally discovered and drilled by the Hess Corporation (formerly Amerada Hess) in 2000 as the Rochelle field (discovery well 15/27-9).

 The original Rochelle field was renamed as East Rochelle after the discovery of West Rochelle accumulation in 2010 by the 15/26B-10 discovery well.